Bridgeless-Project/cosmos-sdk/x/staking/spec/02_state_transitions.md

 * Each amount slashed from redelegations and unbonding delegations is subtracted from the total slash amount.
 * The `remaingSlashAmount` is then slashed from the validator's tokens in the `BondedPool` or `NonBondedPool` depending on the validator's status.
-This reduces the total supply of tokens.
+At that moment tokens are transferred to community pool using `distribution` module hook.
+This does not decrease total supply of tokens as it is in default case.

 In the case of a slash due to any infraction that requires evidence to submitted (for example double-sign), the slash occurs at the block where the evidence is included, not at the block where the infraction occured.